Weinstein Lawyer Donna Rotunno Says If Women Were More Like Her, They Wouldn't Get Raped

-On Friday’s episode of The Daily podcast, New York Times investigative reporter Megan Twohey spoke with Harvey Weinstein’s defence attorney, Donna Rotunno, providing a stunning glimpse into the mindset of internalised misogyny that has allowed men like Weinstein to prey on women virtually unchecked in a society that denies them their bodily autonomy.
+On Friday’s episode of The Daily podcast, New York Times investigative reporter Megan Twohey spoke with Harvey Weinstein’s defense attorney Donna Rotunno, providing a stunning glimpse into the mindset of internalized misogyny that has allowed men like Weinstein to prey on women virtually unchecked in a society that denies them their bodily autonomy.

 Advertisement